 The Management Development & Compensation Committee regularly assesses the Company's director compensation program in relation to industry practice.
-At its April 2020 meeting, the Management Development & Compensation Committee, after consultation with its independent compensation advisory firm Frederic W. Cook & Co., Inc. ("FW Cook") and a general review of compensation practices for directors among the peer group described below, decided to recommend no changes to its existing director compensation program.
-For 2020, the Board adopted the following compensation arrangements:
+At its April 2021 meeting, the Management Development & Compensation Committee, after consultation with its independent compensation advisory firm Frederic W. Cook & Co., Inc. ("F.W.
+Cook") and a general review of compensation practices for directors among peers, decided to adopt the following compensation arrangements:

-- For all non-employee directors, an annual cash retainer of \$75,000; - For the Chairman of the Board, an additional annual cash fee of \$60,000; - Committee chairs receive an additional annual cash fee of \$20,000 for the Chair of the Audit & Finance Committee, \$15,000 for the Chair of the Management Development & Compensation Committee and \$10,000 for the Chair of the Governance & Nominating Committee; and - For all non-employee directors, an annual equity award of \$145,000 worth of restricted stock units valued on the date of each Annual Meeting of Stockholders, with restrictions lapsing on the earlier of the date of the next Annual Meeting of Stockholders or the first anniversary of the award date.
+- For all non-employee directors, an annual cash retainer of \$85,000; - For the Chairman of the Board, an additional annual cash fee of \$75,000; - Committee chairs receive an additional annual cash fee of \$20,000 for the Chair of the Audit & Finance Committee, \$15,000 for the Chair of the Management Development & Compensation Committee and \$10,000 for the Chair of the Governance & Nominating Committee; and - For all non-employee directors, an annual equity award of \$185,000 worth of restricted stock units valued on the date of each Annual Meeting of Stockholders, with restrictions lapsing on the earlier of the date of the next Annual Meeting of Stockholders or the first anniversary of the award date.

-All of the foregoing cash fees are based on a June 2020 through May 2021 fiscal period and are paid quarterly in advance.
+All of the foregoing cash fees are based on a June 2021 through May 2022 fiscal period and are paid quarterly in advance.
 In addition, non-employee directors are reimbursed for their out-of-pocket expenses incurred in connection with services as a director.
-Mr. Loy receives no compensation for his service as a director.
+As an employee of the Company, Mr. Loy receives no additional compensation for his service as a director.